alexk99/the_router/bras/bras_howto_eng.md

 You should manually up KNI interfaces once TheRouter has started.

-Example of a bash script that up kni interfaces and configure their MAC address:
+Example of a bash script that sets up KNI interfaces:

 	#!/bin/bash